revgrid/revgrid/etc/revgrid.api.md

     needsStateChanged: boolean;
     // (undocumented)
     get nonFixedColumnsViewWidth(): number;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration onEditorActivate(cell: ViewCell): CellEditor | undefined;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration pageDown(): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration